Neuralink: Human testing

 The Wall Street Journal reported that Neuralink would proceed with a second trial participant.
 The FDA had signed off on the company's proposed fixes for a problem that occurred with Arbaugh.
 In August 2024, a chip was reportedly successfully implanted in the second participant, pseudonym "Alex".
-Alex was reportedly able to create 3D designs by using the CAD software Fusion 360 and a custom mount for his Neuralink charger because of the implant.
+Alex was reportedly able to create 3D designs by using the CAD software Autodesk Fusion and a custom mount for his Neuralink charger because of the implant.
 Additional accounts show that he has been able to play first-person shooter games at a higher level than before.
 Unlike Arbaugh's implantation procedure, Alex's reduced brain motion and placed the implant closer to the brain's surface in an attempt to mitigate thread retraction.
 Since the initial operation, Alex has reportedly not experienced any thread retraction.
-He said, "The Link is a big step on the path of regaining freedom and independence for myself."
-In November 2024, Neuralink received approval from Health Canada for its first clinical trial in that country.
-The trial, called CAN-PRIME, was to be led by Andres M. Lozano.
+In November 2024, Neuralink received approval from Health Canada for its first clinical trial in that country, to be led by Andres M. Lozano.

+As of September 2025, Musk had reported 12 trial participants with over 2,000 cumulative days and 15,000 hours of usage, up from the seven Barrow mentioned in June.
+On 28 October 2025, University College London announced that Paul, the first UK patient to have a Neuralink implant inserted, had successfully controlled a computer by thought only hours after the implant procedure took place at UCL's hospital.

 Reception

-Scientists have cited technical challenges for Neuralink.
-In 2017, a journalist at the IEEE Spectrum magazine asked for comments from five researchers who had worked on BCI implants, including Thomas Oxley.
-Oxley called the Neuralink developments "exciting" but expected no real results in the foreseeable future.
-At a live demonstration in August 2020, Musk described the device as "a Fitbit in your skull".
-Several neuroscientists and publications criticized these claims.
-MIT Technology Review reported that the demonstration's main objective was to "stir excitement", adding, "Neuralink has provided no evidence that it can (or has even tried to) treat depression, insomnia, or a dozen other diseases that Musk mentioned in a slide".
-In response to Musk's description of Neuralink's advancements as "profound", Andrew Jackson, a professor of neural interfaces at Newcastle University, said, "I don't think there was anything revolutionary in the presentation."

-Thiago Arzua of the Medical College of Wisconsin argued that Neuralink's functions were not novel and that ideas for a brain–machine interface (BMI) were at least 50 years old.
-He cited the haptic feedback a man received while controlling a robotic prosthetic arm which he used in 2016 to give President Obama a fist bump.
-Arzua said that the 2020 Neuralink presentation "showed little more than a flashy new design for a BMI with more electrodes".
-Duke University researcher Miguel Nicolelis made similar criticisms, saying that most of what Neuralink claims as "novelty" had already been performed by his lab in the early 2000s; that there are ethical concerns about how the company markets and uses this technology; and that most patients do not want to undergo surgery to recover their movements.
-Some researchers have questioned Neuralink's transparency in scientific research processes, patient safety considerations, and the potential implications for neurotechnology.
+Neuralink's development and demonstrations have elicited polarized responses from the public, scientific community, ethicists, and media outlets.
+The company's brain–computer interface (BCI) technology has been praised for its potential to restore autonomy to people with paralysis and sensory impairments, but Neuralink has faced significant criticism regarding animal testing practices, transparency in human trials, ethical implications of human enhancement, and the feasibility of its long-term claims.

+Public opinion

+Public interest in Neuralink increased significantly after high-profile demonstrations, including the 2020 pig implant showcase and the 2021 video of a macaque playing the video game Pong with neural signals.
+The first human implantation in January 2024, performed on Noland Arbaugh, generated widespread attention.
+Arbaugh, who is quadriplegic, reported being able to control a computer cursor and play games using only his thoughts, saying the device had "given my life back".
+By late 2025, Neuralink reported multiple patients using the implant, including the first recipient in the United Kingdom.

+On social media platforms such as X, responses have ranged from enthusiastic support for its potential to help the disabled to concerns about long-term safety, data privacy, and equitable access.

+Expert opinions

+Neuroscientists have given mixed assessments.
+Some have praised Neuralink's engineering achievements, including its high channel count (up to 3,072 electrodes per implant) and fully wireless design.
+The U.S. Food and Drug Administration granted "breakthrough device" designation to Neuralink's Blindsight project in September 2024.

+Other experts have argued that many of Neuralink's technical accomplishments build on preexisting BCI research and are not fundamental breakthroughs.